SCSHICHUAN/webRTC-server/README.md

 # webRTC-server
-how to create a server to webRTC
+how to create a webRTC server